Go to the NIST home page Go to the TAC Home Page TAC Banner

 The goal of the KBP RUFES track is to extract and corefer mentions of fine-grained entity types in text.

-The goal of the SM-KBP track is to develop and evaluate technologies that extract structured Knowledge Elements (KEs) from a variety of unstructured sources in order to generate explicit alternative interpretations of events, situations, and trends in noisy, conflicting, and potentially deceptive information environments.
+The goal of the CRUX track is to develop and evaluate technologies that extract structured information from a variety of unstructured multilingual multimodal sources in order to extract explicit alternative claims about situations and events in noisy, conflicting, and potentially deceptive information environments.

 NIST is an agency of the